squishydough/soundboard-twitch-bot/README.md

 ## Building and Using the Bot

 Once you have tested the bot and everything looks good, you can build the bot and run it.
 In your terminal or command prompt, navigate to the folder where you extracted the repository.
 Then run the following command:

 `npm run build`

 This will create a `./dist` folder with the compiled bot.
 You can then run the bot via your terminal or command prompt by navigating to the folder where you extracted the repository, then running the following command:

 `node dist/index.js`

 ### Quickly Starting the Bot

 Inlcuded in the root of this project is a file called `start.bat`.
 Update the script to point to your compiled bot.
 Then you can run this bat file, or create a shortcut to it on your desktop, to quickly start the bot.

 Example `start.bat`:

-`START cmd /k "cd C:\Coding\projects\soundboard-twitch-bot\dist & node index.js"`
+`START cmd /k "cd D:\Coding\projects\soundboard-twitch-bot\dist & node index.js"`